krishnanlab/teaching/2021-spring_compbio/README.md

         - *Potential challenges & alternative approaches* (what are some assumptions you are making that can fail; what are some potential limitations of your dataset or approach that might prevent you from achieving your aforementioned goals; what will you do as alternatives if you hit those limitations)
         - *Specific milestones* (what is the list of specific results/outcomes you will work on getting)

 5. Review proposals.
 Discuss proposal with Arjun.
-Reviews due **Fri, Feb 28**.
+Reviews due **Fri, Feb 26**.

-6. Mid-course project presentations on **Mon, Mar 16**, **Wed, Mar 18**, and **Fri, Mar 20**.
+6. Mid-course project presentations on **Wed, Mar 10**.
     - Address peer evaluations, revise aims, scope, and list of final goals & deliverables.
-Meet with Arjun about reviews, revised plan, and progress.
+    - Meet with Arjun about reviews, revised plan, and progress.
     - In addition to the usual things – background, problem, approach, etc. – I would like you to also present the following:
         - Clear flowchart of approach.
             - Raw data → Preprocessing & quality control → Preliminary/exploratory analysis → Analysis/Model-building steps → Expected outcomes.